learn-co-curriculum/intro-to-big-o/README.md

 ### Logarithmic Time: O(log n)

 Logarithmic time is fantastic!
-It's not quite as good as constant time, but it is better than linear time.
+It's not quite as good as constant time, but it is faster than linear time.
 If an algorithm runs in O(log n) time, time increases linearly while the input increases exponentially.
 Let's pretend we have some operation that takes 1 second to handle an input containing 10 elements.
 When the input has 100 elements, that operation will take 2 seconds, and 1,000 elements will take 3 seconds!
 That's fast!

 An algorithm may be logarithmic if: